TrebledJ/trebledj.github.io/collections/_posts/misc/2022-11-15-hkcert-2022-cpp-harming-website.md

         ```

     - With this, we find out that the endpoint is **`/encrypt`**, and the MIME type is **`application/json`**.
 No other MIME type appears, so it's probably using JSON for both request and response.
+      - We can guess which JSON keys are parsed by looking at other strings.
+It appears the only key used is `message`.
       - We can try to use Postman or whatever to test the endpoint.
+Let's have a spin:

         ![Postman Pat](/assets/img/posts/misc/ctf/charming-website/postman-pat-postman-pat-postman-pat-and-his-black-and-white-cat.jpg){:.w-90}
         {:.center}

-    - There’s also some interesting things such as “*charm.c*”.
+    - There’s also some interesting strings such as “*charm.c*”.
 But I thought this was a C++ application?
 Perhaps a third-party library?
 Maybe we can use this later on.
 - The gold can be found in **`MyController::Encrypt::encrypt`**.
 This is where all the juicy stuff takes place.
 You can arrive here through a number of ways (e.g. following XREFs of `uc_encrypt`).
     - The function begins by generating a random Initialisation Vector (IV).
     - It then initialises some state using `uc_state_init` with a key.